Scene and sequel

-Scene and sequel are two types of written passages used by authors to advance the plot of a story.
+Scene and sequel are the two types of written passages used by authors to advance the plot of a story.
 Scenes propel a story forward as the character attempts to achieve a goal.
 Sequels provide an opportunity for the character to react to the scene, analyze the new situation, and decide upon the next course of action.

 Scene

 The concept of a scene in written fiction has evolved over many years.
 Dwight V. Swain, in Techniques of the Selling Writer (1965) defined a scene as a unit of conflict, an account of an effort to attain a goal despite opposition.
-According to Swain, the functions of a scene are to provide interest and to move the story forward.
+According to Swain, the functions of a scene are to provide interest and to advance the story.
 The structure of a scene, as described by Swain, is (1) goal, (2) conflict, (3) disaster.

 In The Art of Fiction (1983), John Gardner described a scene as having an unbroken flow of action without a lapse of time or leap from one setting to another.
 Over the years, other authors have attempted to improve on the definition of scene, and to explain its use and structure.